 This type of coffee is for those who love strong, black coffee.

-A Turkish made copper pot like this one will help you make this specialty coffee at home.
+A Turkish made copper pot will help you make this specialty coffee at home.

 The way it works is you slowly bring the coffee grounds and water to a boil, watching as it builds a dark foam on top.
 Just before boiling, you scoop off some of the foam into your coffee cup.
 After the coffee boils, you pour half of it onto the foam in your cup.
 Continue boiling the remaining coffee for about 15 to 20 seconds and then use it to fill up your cup.